Skip to content

 2. Install golang

-Install the latest version of golang (opens in a new tab).
+Install the latest version of golang.

 Install Go-Opera